otavioolsilva/otavioolsilva.github.io/_posts/2024-06-20-contributing-to-gnome-checkpoint.md

     }
 ```

-So, our job was to reimplement the way the location is inserted into the tooltip in the code snippet above to follow this new proposed behaviour.
+So, our job was to reimplement the way the location is inserted into the tooltip in the code snippet above to follow this new proposed behavior.
 But how to deal with the location when the link is to a unknown meeting service?
 And when the location is a real place, not a URL?
 We made a [comment](https://gitlab.gnome.org/GNOME/gnome-calendar/-/issues/1232#note_2125426) in the issue in GitLab to clarify this points and to express our intention to work on this issue, this being our first contact to the maintainers in the project.

 ## Second week: implementing, but not submitting